-Existing law provides for the licensure and regulation by the State Department of Public Health of health facilities, as defined.
+Existing law provides for the licensure and regulation by the State Department of Public Health of health facilities, including general acute care hospitals, as defined.
 Existing law requires a health facility to allow a patient's domestic partner, the children of the patient's domestic partner, and the domestic partner of the patient's parent or child to visit unless no visitors are allowed, the facility reasonably determines that the presence of a particular visitor would endanger the health or safety of a patient, a member of the health facility staff, or other visitor to the health facility, or would significantly disrupt the operations of a facility, or the patient has indicated to the health facility staff that the patient does not want this person to visit.
 A violation of this provision is a misdemeanor.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.